 Wedding season has officially started!
 Regardless of which month you get married in, weddings take a huge amount of planning.
 Therefore, in preparing for your big day, you and your partner discuss the venue, catering, guest list, music, and more.
 While these elements are important, it’s critical that you also look beyond the day of your wedding and discuss your upcoming life together.
 And one of the most important (and often overlooked) topics you should cover is finances.
+These financial conversations can relief a lot of stress and heartache own the road.
 What are your financial goals and how will you work towards those?
 Will you have separate bank accounts?
 And how will you protect your family if something unforeseen happens to one of you?

-Five Important Financial Topics Newlyweds Should Discuss Before Getting Married
+Five Important Financial Conversations Newlyweds Should Have Before Getting Married

 - Assets and liabilities